jayphelps/multiline-template/README.md

 # multiline-template

-Multiline tagged templates using pipes | to signal line start, no more crazy indent hacks.
+Multiline tagged templates using a pipe `|`, followed by a space, to signal line start, no more crazy indent hacks.

 ## Install